sachinms-tech/CareerAI/README.md

 - User logout
 - User-specific history

----

 ### 🤖 Google Gemini Integration

-CareerAI integrates the **Google Gemini API** to provide AI-powered career responses.
+CareerAI integrates Google's Gemini API to provide AI-powered career responses.

-API credentials are stored through environment variables rather than being directly exposed in the source code.
+The application is designed so that the API key is stored through environment variables rather than being hard-coded into the source code.

 ---

-## 🛠️ Technology Stack
+## 🛠️ Tech Stack

 ### Backend